 Clubs shall be responsible for the appropriate use of equipment and safety gear.
 Clubs shall provide necessary tools, equipment, safety gear, club specific furniture and supplies from its own funds as well as repair and replacement thereof.
 No individual or club may lend, borrow or remove equipment, furniture, fixtures or supplies that are RCSC property.
 Temporary removal of equipment for club projects or repair is allowed.

-Clubs are required to obtain written approval from the Assistant General Manager (FORM BP:12-7) prior to ordering or purchasing any new equipment.
-Clubs leasing any equipment must have prior written approval of the Assistant General Manager (FORM BP:12-7).
+Clubs are required to obtain written approval from the Director of Operations (FORM BP:12-7) prior to ordering or purchasing any new equipment.
+Clubs leasing any equipment must have prior written approval of the Director of Operations (FORM BP:12-7).
 Written requests shall include all pertinent information including equipment voltage, wattage, amperage, fuel type, overall size and placement location within the club room.

 When items are purchased, traded, sold or destroyed they must be reported on the club acquisition/disposal form (FORM BP:12-7) and submitted to the Clubs Office.
-No equipment belonging to RCSC may be sold or disposed of without prior written approval of the Assistant General Manager.
-Re-arrangement requests for furniture or equipment shall be directed to the Center’s Lead Custodian or the Center’s Area Supervisor.
+No equipment belonging to RCSC may be sold or disposed of without prior written approval of the Director of Operations.
+Re-arrangement requests for furniture or equipment shall be directed to the Center’s Custodian Foreman or the Center’s Area Custodian Supervisor.

 Electrical, structural or functional repairs or alterations made by club members to RCSC Facilities or property belonging to a third party are strictly prohibited.

-For repairs in or adjacent to clubrooms, the club shall notify the Center’s Lead Custodian in writing.
-The Center’s Lead Custodian will submit the necessary work orders for correction of the problem.
+For repairs in or adjacent to clubrooms, the club shall notify the Center’s Custodian Foreman in writing.
+The Center’s Custodian Foreman will submit the necessary work orders for correction of the problem.
 A copy of the work order will be provided to the club.
-If such request is an emergency and is not resolved by the above steps, the club should contact the Center’s Area Supervisor and/or the Centers Operations Manager.
+If such request is an emergency and is not resolved by the above steps, the club should contact the Center’s Area Custodian Supervisor and/or the Custodian Manager.

 - IMPROVEMENTS and CHANGES

-Prior written approval must be obtained from the Assistant General Manager for club facility changes, alterations, upgrades and improvements which may include floors, ceilings, walls, cabinets, shelving, doors, windows, electrical systems, plumbing systems, air conditioning and heating systems, or any other building or infrastructure related system or component.
-Clubs leasing any equipment must have prior written approval of the Assistant General Manager (FORM BP:12-7).
+Prior written approval must be obtained from the Director of Operations for club facility changes, alterations, upgrades and improvements which may include floors, ceilings, walls, cabinets, shelving, doors, windows, electrical systems, plumbing systems, air conditioning and heating systems, or any other building or infrastructure related system or component.
+Clubs leasing any equipment must have prior written approval of the Director of Operations (FORM BP:12-7).

-Requests for additional club space or dedicated space should be submitted in writing to the Assistant General Manager.
+Requests for additional club space or dedicated space should be submitted in writing to the Director of Operations.

-Clubs may provide budget requests to the Assistant General Manager for club improvements who shall review and approve requests for inclusion in RCSC’s operating and capital budget for the upcoming year.
+Clubs may provide budget requests to the Director of Operations for club improvements who shall review and approve requests for inclusion in RCSC’s operating and capital budget for the upcoming year.

 All clubs shall provide Global Harmonization Safety Data Sheets (“SDS”) and appropriate posting of all safety documents for all chemicals contained within club space and/or used by club members, visitors or guests.
 The SDS sheets inform users about personal protective equipment required, possible hazards and possible adverse reactions.
 SDS sheets can be requested from the supplier and must be kept in a three-ring binder easily accessible to club members and RCSC personnel.
 Adherence to the safety provisions of the Global Harmonization program are the responsibility of the club and their instructors.